Yureien/YABin/README.md

  - View raw pastes.
 Normally, encrypted pastebins do not have this.
 With this site, you can either get the Base64-encoded encrypted paste, or decrypt it on the server side (even with the password) and get the raw paste.
  - Keyboard shortcuts!
  - And of course, being fully open-source and easily self-hostable.
+ - **NEW** Ability to edit pastes after creation, and a dashboard for viewing all your pastes.
  - **Comes with a CLI tool to create and read pastes from the command line!**
  - **It can even be run on edge servers and in serverless environments!**